telefonicaid/fiware-cygnus/doc/cygnus-ngsi/installation_and_administration_guide/name_mappings.md

    ]
 }
 ```
-In addition, it's allowed to use regular expressions for EntityIds replacement.
-For instance, if we want to rename EntityIds maintaining each entity number:
+In addition, above mentioned Java-based regular expressions can be also used in new entity IDs..
+For instance, if we want to rename certain entity IDs described as a string concatenated with a number, and we want to replace the string but maintaining the number:

 ```
 {